Dauliac/Cours/src/sdlc/README.md

 | When | It's applied throughout the development cycle. |
 | How | It automates compilation, testing, deployment, and feedback management. |
 | Why | It aims to improve quality, accelerate development, reduce errors, foster collaboration, and enable frequent deployments. |

-## 5 Whys of CI/CD

-- Project management method that finds radical solutions to a problem.
-- CI/CD is a radical solution.

-### Stability

-**Problem: Deployments frequently fail in production.**

-1. Why do deployments fail in production?

-### Security

-**Problem: Too many security vulnerabilities in production.**

 ## Also